wzhorton/ubuntu_setup/README.md

 Edit the Display Settings such that monitor resolution, frame rate, and position are satisfactory.

 Run the main file with `./main.sh` to execute the primary setup sequence.
 If needed (not likely), make it executable by first running `chmod +x main.sh`.
-Be prepared to enter a gpg passphrase when prompted.
+Be prepared to enter y and a few passphrases as each step does not have a -y flag set.

 Activate the native red shift program "Night Light" within Display Settings.
 Alternatively, the package `redshift-gtk` is functional.
 Sadly, the very popular f.lux is not functional on Linux.
+Additionally, change your background wallpaper.